trocco-io/embulk-input-mongodb/README.md

   collection: "my_collection"
 ```

-If you set `auth_method: auto`, The client will negotiate the best mechanism based on the version of the server that the client is authenticating to.
+If you set `auth_method: auto`, the [default authentication mechanism](https://www.mongodb.com/docs/drivers/java/sync/v5.2/fundamentals/auth/#std-label-default-auth-mechanism) setting uses one of the following authentication mechanisms depending on what your version of MongoDB Server supports:

-If the server version is 3.0 or higher, the driver will authenticate using the SCRAM-SHA-1 mechanism.

-Otherwise, the driver will authenticate using the MONGODB_CR mechanism.
+1. SCRAM-SHA-256
+2. SCRAM-SHA-1
+3. MONGODB-CR

+[MONGODB-CR](https://www.mongodb.com/docs/drivers/java/sync/v5.2/fundamentals/auth/#mongodb-cr) was deprecated starting in MongoDB 3.6 and is no longer supported as of MongoDB 4.0.
+You cannot specify this method explicitly; refer to the fallback provided by the `auto` to connect using MONGODB-CR.

 #### Use URI String